Soda fountain

 A soda fountain is a device that dispenses carbonated soft drinks, called fountain drinks.
 They can be found in restaurants, concession stands and other locations such as convenience stores.
-The device combines flavored syrup or syrup concentrate and carbon dioxide with chilled and purified water to make soft drinks, either manually, or in a vending machine which is essentially an automated soda fountain that is operated using a soda gun.
+The machine combines flavored syrup or syrup concentrate and carbon dioxide with chilled and purified water to make soft drinks, either manually or in a vending machine which is essentially an automated soda fountain that is operated using a soda gun.
 Today, the syrup often is pumped from a special container called a bag-in-box (BiB).

-Fountain coke is an often confused term normally referring to a handheld dispenser behind a bar or counter that are used in many countries, including Spain, France and the United Kingdom.
-The term ‘fountain’ helps differentiate from, ‘machine’ cola as the fountain is more easily controlled and offers more flavours.

 A soda fountain is also referred to as a postmix machine in some markets.
 Any brand of soft drink that is available as postmix syrup may be dispensed by a fountain.

 The term may also refer to a small eating establishment, soda shop or luncheonette, common from the late 19th century until the mid-20th century, often inside a drugstore, candy store or other business, where a soda jerk served carbonated beverages, ice cream, and sometimes light meals.
-The soda jerk's fountain generally dispensed only unflavored carbonated water, to which various syrups were added by hand only.
+The soda jerk's fountain generally dispensed only unflavored carbonated water, to which various syrups were added by hand.